image-js/image-js-docs/docs/Tutorials/Why and how to use threshold.md

 ### Choosing an algorithm

 There are two ways of using threshold: by calling an algorithm name or by directly using a threshold value.
+The value can be arbitrary, or it can be precalculated based on one of the algorithms.

 :::tip
 If you want to use threshold by a threshold value of one of the algorithms, you can use `computeThreshold` function: